CybotAS/CookiebotWP/readme.txt

 By implementing it, you ensure that your cookie declaration is specific and accurate at all times, as required by the GDPR.
 Also, the declaration automatically provides the mandatory options for the user to change or withdraw consent.

+For CCPA compliance, businesses will be able to display the CCPA required **Do Not Sell My Personal Information** link on their cookie declaration.

 To display your cookie declaration, create a new page on your website - and add the shortcode that the plugin provides to the page: [cookie_declaration].
 Alternatively, you can incorporate it into e.g. your existing Privacy Policy.

 By default, the cookie declaration is displayed in the chosen Cookiebot language.
 You are able to override this setting with a "lang" attribute in the shortcode.
 Eg.: [cookie_declaration lang="de"] for a German version.
 Remember to add all used languages in the [Cookiebot Manager](https://manage.cookiebot.com).